Allow me to introduce myself.

 - October 2011 – I opted to have a suprapubic catheter for practical reasons.
 I have no functional continence issues.
-Purely due to the severity of my contractures, muscle weakness and inability to transfer, there’s no other way for me to empty my bladder independently.
+Purely due to the severity of my contractures, muscle weakness and inability to transfer, there’s no other way for me to independently go to the loo.
 My SPC (suprapubic catheter) means that I no longer need the assistance of anyone else to carry out this personal task.
 Boys, don’t get me started – you don’t know how lucky you are!

 - I currently live with my parents in their house.
-I have a ground floor bedroom and ensuite bathroom extension which was built when I was 12 years old.
-My parents received a grant towards the cost but were means-assessed and so they had to extend their mortgage in order to fund the excess.
-Prior to that I had a bedroom upstairs which I accessed via a stairlift.
-Having stopped walking at age 10, struggling up and down stairs and on and off the stairlift became impractical, hence the need for a ground floor extension.
+I have a ground-floor bedroom and ensuite bathroom extension, built when I was 12 years old.
+My parents received a grant towards the cost but were means-assessed, and so they had to extend their mortgage in order to fund the excess!
+Prior to that, I had a bedroom upstairs which I accessed via a stairlift.
+Having lost the ability to walk at age 10, struggling up and down stairs and on and off the stairlift became impractical, hence the need for a ground-floor extension.

 - As I have aged, my declining respiratory function has become the main cause for concern.
 Chest infections have become worse and more serious as a result.

-- A frequent inpatient, I have had pneumonia more than five times, pleurisy twice and a spontaneous pneumothorax (collapsed lung) which required a chest drain.
+- A frequent hospital inpatient, I’ve had pneumonia more than five times, pleurisy twice and a spontaneous pneumothorax (collapsed lung) which required a chest drain.

 - Following a particularly bad bout of pneumonia in March 2012, I commenced nocturnal non-invasive ventilation.
 I use a Resmed Stellar 150 biPAP machine with the Resmed Swift FX Nano nasal mask.

-- NIV (non-invasive ventilation) ensures that oxygen and carbon dioxide levels are normalised.
-I no longer suffer from associated headaches or nausea.
+- NIV (non-invasive ventilation) ensures that oxygen and carbon dioxide levels are regulated.
+I no longer suffer from CO2 induced headaches or nausea.

-- Medication and treatments: BiPAP machine (NIV), Salbutamol inhaler, I have antibiotics on repeat prescription to treat a chest infection, and I have a Nebuliser with saline and Salbutamol nebules which I use when I am ill.
+- Medication and treatments: BiPAP machine (NIV), Salbutamol inhaler, antibiotics on repeat prescription to treat chest infections, and I have a Nebuliser with saline and Salbutamol nebules to use when ill.

-- Although my condition is progressive and life limiting, there’s no way to determine exactly when my time is up.
-No doctor in the land can predict what age I can expect to live to.
+- Although my condition is progressive and life-limiting, there’s no way to determine exactly when my time is up.
+No doctor could predict what age I can expect to live to.
 As such, I prefer to put this to the back of my mind and try to live as ‘normal’ a life as possible.
-Whatever normal is!
+Whatever “normal” is!

-Doctors, though essential of course, cannot tell you how it feels to live with MD, nor what day to day life is like.
-This is why I really appreciate the various Facebook groups and the MDUK forum.
-People from all walks of life who are affected by MD can discuss whatever they wish with others who understand exactly what they’re going through.
+Doctors, though essential, cannot tell you how it feels to live with UCMD, or what day-to-day life is like.
+This is why I really appreciate the MD Facebook groups and the MDUK forum.
+People are free to talk openly with others who understand exactly what they’re going through.